-A complaint is an expression of dissatisfaction made to the College, where a response or resolution is reasonably expected or legally required.
-A complaint can be about any aspect of the services provided or contracted by the College, including the behaviour or decisions of staff, practices, policies and procedures or the way in which the College has handled a complaint.

-- Some complaints may fall outside the standard definition of a complaint, such as allegations of misconduct by a staff member, and therefore need referral or a report to be made. - Complaints can be made in many different ways, e.g. in person, by telephone, in writing or email.
+- A complaint is an expression of dissatisfaction made to the College, where a response or resolution is reasonably expected or legally required.
+A complaint can be about any aspect of the services provided or contracted by the College, including the behaviour or decisions of staff, practices, policies and procedures or the way in which the College has handled a complaint. - Anyone who works for the College may receive a complaint. - Some complaints may fall outside the standard definition of a complaint, such as allegations of misconduct by a staff member, and therefore need referral or a report to be made. - Complaints can be made in many different ways, e.g. in person, by telephone, in writing or online.